 Positive disruption has evolved as a concept because change is disruptive by nature.
 Given a choice, many people will do whatever it takes to avoid it.
 But in today’s rapidly changing world, change is a necessity that promotes growth and progress.

-Our Take on Conservation, like any other industry, is constantly being affected by the ever evolving global dynamics and circumstances relating to the realization of key conservation objectives.
+Conservation, like any other industry, is constantly being affected by the ever evolving global dynamics and circumstances relating to the realization of key conservation objectives.
 Markets change, technologies change; cultures change.
 These evolutions prompt a necessity to challenge the status quo.
 It is paramount to acknowledge that these global changes have brought to light certain shortcomings in the approaches that have been considered the norm, and most effective thus far.

-The use of new media as a key strategy for the implementation of our objectives, coupled with the focus on the youth in conservation leadership, are some of the avenues in which Uvumbuzi Africa aims to bring positive, disruptive change to the conservation space.
-Bringing a spin to the status quo in the conservation industry by advocating for the active involvement of youth in policy, decision making and conservation leadership may be the solution to the current stalemates and shortcomings being experienced in the sector.
+The use of new media as a key strategy for the implementation of our objectives, coupled with the focus on the youth in conservation leadership, are some avenues in which Uvumbuzi Africa aims to bring positive, disruptive change to the conservation space.
+Bringing a spin to the status quo in the conservation industry by advocating for the active involvement of youth in policy, decision-making and conservation leadership may be the solution to the current stalemates and shortcomings being experienced in the sector.